storefront-x/storefront-x/docs/essentials/pwa.md

 ### 4. Override index.html

-Because Vite Plugin PWA doesn't inject everything required into the index.html, we need to override it and add it manually.
+Because Vite Plugin PWA doesn't inject everything required into the `index.html`, we need to override it and add it manually.

-We will be adding a `apple-touch-icon` link and `theme-color` meta tag.
+We will be adding an `apple-touch-icon` link and a `theme-color` meta tag.

-> modules/demo-shopware/base/templates/index.html
+> `modules/demo-shopware/base/templates/index.html`

 ```html{10,11}
 <!DOCTYPE html>